-You will need to route the product water from the valve into the top of the tank.
-Install a tee in the water fill or tap a pipe thread into an inspection port in the top of the tank.
+Route the blue product water tube from the blue product water outlet fitting on the feed pump module manifold into the top of the tank.
+Install a tee in the water tank fill or tap a pipe thread into an inspection port in the top of the tank.
 Do not feed the water into a manifold or bottom of the tank.
 Make sure there is no restriction in this plumbing.